wawandco/fako/README.md

 - words
 - zip

+#### TODO
+Allow user to register custom data generators with functions.

 #### Credits
 As you may have notices this is based on [fake](https://github.com/icrowley/fake) library, which does all the work to generate data.